esbenp/redux-refresh-token/README.md

   credentials: "same-origin"
 })
 // This step will convert fetch's response into a FSA style action
-// This is needed in the attempt method .then(createFSAConverter(successType, failureType)) .then( attemptRefresh({
+// This is needed in the attempt method.
+If you use redux-api-middleware
+// the middleware already returns FSA style actions, so you do not need
+// this step.
+.then(createFSAConverter(successType, failureType))
+.then(
+  attemptRefresh({